Two different worlds, one decision

 - Total first-year cost (50 users): $500,000 - $2,000,000+

 Verdict: NetSuite offers significantly lower TCO for mid-market companies.
 SAP's costs are justified for organizations needing its specialized capabilities.
+For a complete breakdown of NetSuite licensing, modules, and implementation fees, see our NetSuite pricing guide.

 2. Implementation Timeline